ds-04/slurm_su_bank_python3/README.md

    to use? <b>ENFORCED</b> by default (cron script)
 2. A date limit: How long does the proposal last? <b>NOT ENFORCED (via cron script), BUT CAPABILITY IS RETAINED</b>.
 We plan to manage this elsewhere.

+Other:

-The bank's three month check (check 90 days before project end) is dormant here.
-Again we plan to check externally.
+- The bank's three month check (check 90 days before project end) is dormant here.
+Again, plan to check externally.
+- Upper and lower SU check limits are defined, these don't result in an email but do result in DB value change.
+Again, we plan to mail externally.

 # Prerequisites